silveryu1999/mythesis_2022/README.md

 # Example:
 ros2 run basic_pipeline server server1
 # Arguments:
-# server_name: avaiable, value: the server name, if not set, 'anony_server' will be default.
+# server_name: optional, value: the server name, if not set, 'anony_server' will be default.
 ```

 ## TO DO